 Our goal is promote and develop supply chains that do not create suffering.
 To us this means people, animals, the environment and culture are valued and treated with respect.

 We work with our partners to check the origin of all materials and encourage best environmental practices.
-Noble Fibre's Tibetan cashmere is fully documented and verified.
+Noble Fibre's Tibetan and Ladakh cashmere is fully documented and verified.

 Our direct relationships with nomads, artisans and local businesses enable us to provide exceptional quality and value to our customers.